Gurk, Carinthia

 Gurk (Krka) is an Austrian market town and former episcopal see in the District of Sankt Veit an der Glan, Carinthia.
+As of 1 January 2025, Gurk has a population of 1,178.

 Geography

 The community of Gurk is surrounded by alpine meadows and vast high forests.
 It marks the center of the sparsely populated Gurk Valley.
 Downstream on the Gurk, lies the small town of Straßburg, from whose fortress the Prince-Bishops of Gurk reigned.